amar-nath1/task-manager/README.md

 ## Steps to run project

 ### Frontend--
-clone project from branch- new-frontend open project in any IDE and run 'npm install' under root directory.
+clone project from branch- new-frontend.

+open project in any IDE and run 'npm install' under root directory.

 run 'npm start' to start frontend.